DavidSM64/n64graphics_ci/README.md

 Allows you to convert PNG image files to/from N64 CI format.
 This is temporary until queueRAM adds CI support into his official n64graphics tool.
 This tool does not process RGBA, IA, or I textures, use n64graphics for those.

 CI4 textures will always assume a 16 color palette is used, and CI8 textures a 256 palette is used.
-The palette will be generated as a seperate file. `.pal` will be prepended to the final extension.
-If your bin name is `image.ci4`, then the palette name will be `image.pal.ci4`.
-If it is `image.ci4.bin`, then it will be `image.ci4.pal.bin`.
+The palette will be generated as a seperate file.
+The palette file will be named after the CI filename, but postpended with `.pal`.

 ## Libraries Used (All MIT licensed)